-"(iii) NO PROOF OF CHANGE IN CIRCUMSTANCES NEC-ESSARY.-Any adjustment under this subparagraph (A) shall be made without a requirement for proof or showing of a change in circumstances.
+"(iii) NO PROOF OF CHANGE IN CIRCUMSTANCES NEC-ESSARY.-Any adjustment under this subparagraph (A) shall be made without a requirement for proof or showin the circumstances of either parent.

 "(B) AUTOMATED METHOD.-The State may use automated methods (including automated comparisons with wage or State income tax data) to identify orders eligible for review, conduct the review, identify orders eligible for adjustment, and apply the appropriate adjustment to the orders eligible for adjustment under the threshold established by the State.